washedPat/bibjson-to-csv/README.md

 By default the program fills missing values with nothing, leaving an empty value in row.
 However I added a flag to allow for custom fillers to suite the needs of the user.
 To enable the most flexibility, the user should pass the `--full-spec` flag.
 A special note about the authors column is that each author is separated by a semi colon.
 This is to make it easily parsable and to make it easy to read if the user were to query for the authors.
 There are some limitations of this transformer.
 The nature of JSON allows for lots of nested objects.
-This fact alongside the loose specification of BibJSON makes it difficult to fully 1:1 transformer.
+This fact alongside the loose specification of BibJSON makes it difficult to make a fully 1:1 transformer.
 Given this I did my best to try to allow for the full specification.

 ## Requirements
 Either: